mohsinalimat/Scratchpad/README.md

 # Swift Projects & Playgrounds

-I will use this workspace mainly to collect code snippets via playgrounds and to build small apps to learn new frameworks
+This is a curated Workspace containing playgrounds and projects to learn and improve my iOS Framework and Swift Language skills.

 ##Playgrounds